9th8/up-to-date-real-world-haskell/19-error-handling.md

 In the `Control.Exception` module, various functions and types relating to exceptions are defined.
 There is an `Exception` type defined there;
 all exceptions are of type `Exception`.
 There are also functions for catching and handling exceptions.
-Let\'s start by looking at `try`, which has type `IO a -> IO (Either Exception a)`.
+Let's start by looking at `try`, which has type `IO a -> IO (Either Exception a)`.
 This wraps an `IO` action with exception handling.
 If an exception was thrown, it will return a `Left` value with the exception; otherwise, a `Right` value with the original result.
-Let\'s try this out in `ghci`.
-We\'ll first trigger an unhandled exception, and then try to catch it.
+Let's try this out in `ghci`.
+We'll first trigger an unhandled exception, and then try to catch it.

 ``` screen